sych74/PoGoMapWiki/Macintosh-Installation-and-requirements.md

 ### Step 4: Get your own Google Maps API Key

 Go to [this page](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend,places_backend&keyType=CLIENT_SIDE&reusekey=true) to get your own Google Maps API Key.
-If you do not get your own API Key, you'll very likely run into an error telling you that you reached the daily request limit.
+If you do not get your own API Key, you'll very likely run into an error telling you that you reached the daily request limit. **Additionally, you do not need to just get the key but you need to ensure the Google Maps JavaScript API is enabled for your account.** This is done from the homepage of the Google developer tools.
+Just getting the key alone does not automatically enable the JavaScript API that is necessary for the application.

 If you got your own API Key, open the *credentials.json* file inside the *PokemonGo-Map* folder.
 You can edit that file with Mac's built in text editor.
 Now replace the API Key in line 6 with the one you got from that Google website.